-(Step6) The personalisation of the travel document includes
+(Step 6) The personalisation of the travel document includes

-- (i) the survey of the travel document holder's biographical data, - (ii) the enrolment of the travel document holder biometric reference data (i.e. the digitized portraits and the optional biometric reference data), - (iii) the personalization of the visual readable data onto the physical part of the travel document, - (iv) the writing of the TOE User Data and TSF Data into the logical travel document and - (v)configuration of the TSF if necessary.
+- i. the survey of the MRTD holder's biographical data, - ii. the enrolment of the MRTD holder biometric reference data (i.e. the digitized portraits and the optional biometric reference data), - iii. the printing of the visual readable data onto the physical MRTD, - iv. the writing of the TOE User Data and TSF Data into the logical MRTD and - v. configuration of the TSF if necessary.

-The step (iv) is performed by the Personalisation Agent and includes but is not limited to the creation of
+The step (iv) is performed by the Personalisation Agent and includes but is not limited to the creation of:

-- (i) the digital MRZ data (EF.DG1),
+- i. the digital MRZ data (EF.DG1),

-- (ii) the digitized portrait (EF.DG2), and
+- ii. the digitized portrait (EF.DG2), and

-- (iii) the Document security object.
+- iii. the Document security object.

 The signing of the Document security object by the Document signer [ICAO-9303] finalizes the personalisation of the genuine travel document for the travel document holder.
-The personalised travel document (together with appropriate guidance (AGD_OPE) for TOE use if necessary) is handed over to the travel document holder for operational use.
+The personalised travel document (together with appropriate guidance [AGD\OPE] for TOE use if necessary) is handed over to the travel document holder for operational use.